bmuschko/gradle-in-action-source/README.md

 ## Continuous Integration

 Most of the source code listings are automatically executed with the help of the [Gradle tooling API](http://www.gradle.org/docs/current/userguide/embedding.html).
-Whenever there's a change to the code, a corresponding [Jenkins job](https://bmuschko.ci.cloudbees.com/job/gradle-in-action-source/) is triggered.
+Whenever there's a change to the code, a corresponding [job](https://snap-ci.com/bmuschko/gradle-in-action-source/branch/master) is triggered.
 Each build works through a list of predefined tasks for each chapter and verifies the expected outcome.